 1. Select the Right Plants

 How to build an aeroponic system begins with selecting the most appropriate flora.
 Since root systems are suspended in the air while being fed and watered, plants can be raised 365 days a year.
-Still certain vegetation lends itself to aeroponic environments.
+Still, certain vegetation lends itself to aeroponic environments.

 For instance, vine plants like tomatoes do not need to be started in trays or pots, to be transferred to a garden weeks later.
 Aeroponics allow the seedlings to mature much faster.
 Leafy greens ordinarily require copious amounts of water but—when grown aeroponically—actually require only a tenth of the usual amount.

-In addition, herbs like mint, stinging nettle and ginger use up less space and much less labor in aeroponic units.
+Also, herbs like mint, stinging nettle and ginger use up less space and much less labor in aeroponic units.